spacetelescope/jwst/docs/jwst/source_catalog/main.rst

 ..
 Note::

    Errors are only created when an image has an error extension.
-Products created from the resampling step currently do not have an error extension and the error columns are currently filled with a value of nan.
+Products created from the resampling step currently do not have an error extension and the error columns are currently filled with a value of NaN.

 Source Catalog Table
 ^^^^^^^^^^^^^^^^^^^^